 The DAFFODIL Festival

 The blooming season starts off with the Daffodil Festival in Tacoma, Washington.
 The festival began in 1926 and is still going strong.
 Wear your yellow and celebrate one of the first blooms of Spring.
-With multiple events, the parade tops the list of must-see events and will be on April 6, 2019 this year.
+With multiple events, the parade tops the list of must-see events and is held near the first week of April.

 Skagit Valley TULIP Festival

 There is so much going on in Skagit Valley!
-It begins with La Conner Daffodil Festival parade April 13, and the Tulip Days Basketball Tournament April 22, 2019.
-From then thru the end of April, it is non-stop events all over Skagit Valley!
+It begins with La Conner Daffodil Festival parade.
+During the month of April it is non-stop events all over Skagit Valley!
 Farm to Pint Festival, Helicopter tours, 2.5k and 5k family fun runs, art, pottery, scrapbooking, bike tours, pancake breakfast, English Tea at Willowbrook Manor, WSU Master Gardener guides, and so much more!

 Other Northwest Tulip Festivals include:

-- Holland America Flower Gardens in Woodland, Washington will not be having a 2019 offiicial festival, their gift shop, colorful fields and u-pick tulips are still there for that perfect photo op!
+- Holland America Flower Gardens in Woodland, Washington does not have an offiicial festival, but their gift shop, colorful fields and u-pick tulips are still there for that perfect photo op!